cprieto/blogs-graphql/readme.md

 # Data access

-Thanks to the support of JPA in Spring, chaning data source to a different database will be matter of using the correct JDBC driver and setting its configuration in the `resources/application.properties` file.
+Thanks to the support of JPA in Spring, changing data source to a different database will be matter of using the correct JDBC driver and setting its configuration in the `resources/application.properties` file.

 If you want to support other databases or strategies not supported by JPA (for example, blog posts in text files), you will have to create your own separate repository with the basic operations.